CNAO/homeMadeBatchSys/README.md

 ## How to submit
 ### Preparation
 For every job that the user would like to submit, two files must be created:
 * the ''job file'', i.e. the `bash` script describing the actual simulation.
 The file contains all the commands and environtment variable declarations necessary to carry out the simulation.
-The script can be run by the user live in the local folder (''run folder'') as a single command (e.g. for testing).
-The user can take inspiration from the `job_FLUKA.sh` example in the `templates` folder;
+The script can be run by the user live in the local folder (''run folder'') as a single command (e.g. for testing);
 * the ''batch job file'', i.e. the actual job submitted to the queueing system.
 It is a short `bash` script which sets the working path to the run folder and runs the job file.
+Both files must be created by the user.

 It is important that:
 * every batch job file has a unique name - e.g. `job_myCase_with_this_parameter_and_that_parameter_2022-11-09.sh`;
-* both the job file and the batch job file are executables -- in linux, you can make a file executable via the command `chmod`;
+* both the job file and the batch job file are made executables -- in linux, you can make a file executable via the command `chmod`;
 * the batch job file must `cd` into the run folder, such that all the files written by the simulation (with the only exception of the job log, see later) can be found there.

 Having two job files may appear like a useless overhead to the preparation phase of the simulation; nevertheless, it is convenient to separate the actual simulation description from what is required by the batch system to properly run the job.